Georg Neumann: 1980s and after

-In 2010, Neumann introduced the "KH Line" of studio monitors, based on products from Klein + Hummel, a company from Stuttgart founded by Horst Klein and Walter Hummel in 1945, and bought by Sennheiser in 2005.
+In 2010, Neumann introduced the "KH Line" of studio monitors, based on products from Klein + Hummel, a company from Stuttgart founded by Horst Klein and Walter Hummel in 1945, and acquired by Sennheiser in 2005.

 In 2019 their first headphones were introduced, the NDH 20.
+In 2020, Ralf Oehl became CEO of the company,.
+In March 2024, Yasmine Riechers was appointed CEO of the company.